emredagli/physics-constants-explorer/README.md

 This is the main methodology that I have followed:

-1. Find the multiplication of physical constants which matched the target unit
+1. Prepare the candidate list by calculating the multiplication of physical constants which matched the target unit.
-2. Search the combination of the prime numbers & mathematical constant multiplications so that target value is within the error range.
+2. Iterate the candidate list by searching the combination of the prime numbers & mathematical constant multiplications so that target value is within the error range.

 I wanted to start with a simple and clear methodologies: